 Description: A primary goal of the Estuary Program is to educate residents and visitors of all ages on how to be good stewards of the bay.
-Communication in various forms is essential to this work, allowing us to effectively communicate the status of our wok, to highlight progress on CCMP implementation, and to engage a wide variety of audiences.
+Communication in various forms is essential to this work, allowing us to effectively communicate the status of our work, to highlight progress on CCMP implementation, and to engage a wide variety of audiences.

 Progress Towards Milestones: Staff regularly updated webpages on the Estuary Program's website.
-The website had 36,175 views in the second half of FY24.
-Staff are continuing to develop more communication on CCMP progress for the website.
-The seasonal Between the Tides newsletter continues to be published every quarter and has over 300 email subscribers.
+The website had over 37,400 views in the first half of FY25.
+Staff launched a new CCMP tracker StoryMap and webpage on the website to track CCMP progress over time.
+The seasonal Between the Tides newsletter continues to be published every quarter and has 260 email subscribers.
 The newsletter is posted on the website and sent out to subscribers via email.
 Communications via social media have been utilizing multi-media content including educational Reels on Instagram.
-In the second half of FY24, 12 blogs were posted on our website, sent to 553 email subscribers, and posted on our social media pages.
+In the first half of FY25, 13 blogs were posted on our website, sent to 548 email subscribers, and posted on our social media pages.